alesniewska/Methyl/README.md

 ```

-# CpGislandFind
+# CpGislandsFind

-You can use CpGislandFind python script to find CpGislands in any DNA sequence in FASTA format.
+You can use CpGislandsFind python script to find CpGislands in any DNA sequence in FASTA format.

-## Running CpGislandFind
+## Running CpGislandsFind

 ```
 CpGislandFind.py <path to FASTA file> <optional arguments>